Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/programs-promotions-issue.md

     + Attributes
         + count (number, required) - The number of Promotions generated.
         + values (Value, optional) - A list of Promotions generated.
 This list is only available if `count` < 1000.
         + csv (string, required) - A link to a CSV with details of the generated Promotions.
-This CSV will always contain the full code.
+This CSV will always contain the full codes (if the Promotions were not attached directly to Contacts).

     + Body